yaph/geonamescache/README.md

 ## Usage

-A simple usage example:
+A simple example:

     import geonamescache

     gc = geonamescache.GeonamesCache()
-    countries = gc.get_countries()
-    # print countries dictionary
-    print(countries)
-    # you really wanna do something more useful with the data...
+    print(gc.get_countries())

 ## Settings

 ### Cities dataset

 When creating a `GeonamesCache` you can set the `min_city_population` parameter to either of 500, 1000, 5000 or the default 15000.
-The smaller the minimum popluation the more cities are included in the cities dataset.
+The smaller the minimum population the more cities are included in the cities dataset.

 *New in version 1.4*